Skip to main content

 InboundOnly for FlyNumbers in a handful of countries (United States, Mexico, Lithuania, Thailand at time of writing).
 Every other SMS-enabled country is free inbound.

-OutboundPer-segment for every destination, regardless of your FlyNumber's country.
+OutboundPer-segment for every supported destination, regardless of your FlyNumber's country.

 Inbound rates also depend on sender type โ€” regular phone numbers (8โ€“13 digits) are typically the lower rate; short codes (4โ€“6 digits, e.g. 87512) are typically higher.